 Where is my Maine Disaster Relief Payment?

-- Who is eligible for the Disaster Relief Payment?
+- Who was eligible for the Disaster Relief Payment?

-- I am a self-employed Maine resident.
-Do I qualify for the Disaster Relief Payment?
+- I was a self-employed Maine resident.
+Did I qualify for the Disaster Relief Payment?

-- I believe I am eligible to receive a Disaster Relief Payment.
+- I believe I was eligible to receive a Disaster Relief Payment.
 How and when can I expect to get my payment?

 - My mailing address changed after I filed my income tax return.
 Will my payment be forwarded to my new address?

-- Will Disaster Relief Payments be subject to offset for other debts I owe?
+- Were Disaster Relief Payments subject to offset for other debts I owe?
 If I owe back taxes, will the State keep my Disaster Relief Payment?

-- Are Disaster Relief Payments subject to Maine individual income tax?
+- Were Disaster Relief Payments subject to Maine individual income tax?

-Disaster Relief Payments (or so-called “hazard payments”) are meant to help Maine citizens offset hardship incurred as a result of the COVID-19 pandemic.
-These Disaster Relief Payments are the result of bipartisan negotiations on the State budget, which Governor Mills signed into law.
-The budget provides $149.8 million for one-time payments to Mainers who worked during the pandemic.
+Disaster Relief Payments (or so-called “hazard payments”) were meant to help Maine citizens offset hardship incurred as a result of the COVID-19 pandemic.
+These Disaster Relief Payments were the result of bipartisan negotiations on the State budget, which Governor Mills signed into law.
+The budget provided $149.8 million for one-time payments to Mainers who worked during the pandemic.

 In order to qualify for the Maine COVID-19 disaster relief payment, you must have:

-- Federal adjusted gross income for the 2020 tax year that is less than:
+- Reported federal adjusted gross income for the 2020 tax year that is less than:

 - $150,000 if married filing a joint return or a qualifying widow or widower;